 The Graduate and Professional School Fair occurs every fall semester.
 During the event, recruiters from various graduate and professional schools provide students with information about admission requirements, research opportunities, funding options-fellowships, scholarships, and graduate assistantships.
-As you develop your career plan, consider graduate and/or professional schools.
+As students develop their career plan, they may consider graduate and/or professional schools.